-FK free contour programming
+FK free contour programming (Advanced programming features software option)

 If a production drawing is not dimensioned for NC and the dimensions given are not sufficient for creating a part program, you can program the workpiece contour with the FK free contour programming.
 The TNC calculates the missing data.